pwgbots/linny-r/README.md

 Linny-R is developed as a JavaScript package, and requires that **Node.js** is installed on your computer.
 This software can be downloaded from <a href="https://nodejs.org" target="_blank">https://nodejs.org</a>.
 Make sure that you choose the correct installer for your computer.
 Linny-R is developed using the _current_ release.
-Presently (August 2023) this is 20.5.1.
+Presently (October 2023) this is 21.1.0.

 Run the installer and accept the default settings.
 There is **no** need to install the optional _Tools for Native Modules_.